fsufitch/linuxcord/README.md

 ## Usage

+All commands honour the same URL resolution: CLI flags override environment variables (`LINUXCORD_DISCORD_TGZ_URL`, `LINUXCORD_UPDATES_URL`), which in turn override the baked-in defaults.
+Updates are serialized via a file lock to avoid concurrent installs.

 ### Install or update
-Install the data directories, desktop entry, and Discord itself (or reinstall with `--force`):
+Install the data directories, desktop entry, and Discord itself (or reinstall with `--force`).
+The command also refreshes the desktop entry and application symlink after installing and prunes older installs unless `NO_PRUNING` is present:

 ```bash
 linuxcord update